 With consumers, you also need to talk about the benefits of the product – what will it do for them?
 But this content needs to hinge on emotion more than on logic.

 These customers want a lot of different convenient distribution channels, and they don’t want long messages.
 Keep things short and simple, and focused on pain points that your product will solve.

 Let Us Help

 There’s actually a lot of overlap between B2B and B2C.
 Although the customers may want the content in somewhat different forms, they both want to know how your product will help them.
 We have clients in both B2B and B2C spaces and know how to speak to both audiences.
-If you’d like help in catering your messaging to your audience, hit the ‘Chat with Us’ button!
+If you’d like help in catering your messaging to your audience, check out our digital marketing services page!